pretix/pretix-docs/docs/trust/fiscal/canada.md

 ## pretixPOS

+Restaurant establishments in the province of Québec are required to use a Sales Recording Module (SRM), either physical or WEB-SRM. pretixPOS does not support these technologies.
+If you operate a restaurant establishment in Québec, then you should **not** use pretixPOS.

-We are not aware of specific requirements on cash registers in Canada.
+We are not aware of any other specific requirements on cash registers in Canada.
-Therefore, we believe pretixPOS can generally be used in Canada.
+Therefore, we believe pretixPOS can generally be used in Canada, except in the situation described above.